lingtalfi/Light-Realist/doc/pages/2020/request-declaration.md

 The **request declaration** is composed of different **properties**.

-You an also add your own.
+You can also add your own.

 The already implemented request declaration properties are listed below, using [bdot notation](https://github.com/karayabin/universe-snapshot/blob/master/universe/Ling/Bat/doc/bdot-notation.md).